Math Research and Internship Opportunities

 Handshake is the place for students of the University of Nebraska-Lincoln to search and apply for internships, co-ops, part-time and full-time jobs.

-University Career Services has an excellent guide to all things internships.
+University Career Services has an excellent guide to ways to gain experience.

 College of Arts & Sciences Career Coaches

-Our Career Coaches have both appointments and walk-ins daily to help you reach your career goals!
+Our Career Coaches have both appointments and drop-ins available to help you reach your career goals!

 Questions?